-Astrid S. Klein is an artist and curatorial producer.
+Astrid S. Klein is a visual artist and curatorial producer.

 In the context of her format Quartier Flottant* she initiates and produces collaborative projects, researches, and symposia, e.g., the ongoing transnational publication and online platform crossing-boundaries-of-doubt.net (since 2013).

 Moving into other spaces and transforming: Astrid S. Klein has been initiating artistic dialogues for over ten years.
 She explores, through informative and poetic research, the relations between the West and the non-Western world—the violent history linking them together and their social realities.

 Describing the process of her own “creolization”—an identity in flux—she questions the meaning of her West German, European heritage in the face of flowing, circulating identities and approaches of Decoloniality.
 Essential and unique to her artistic practice are formats of dialogue, through which she engages in polyphonic, multilingual productions of knowledge with her counterparts from Europe, Sub-Saharan Africa, and their diaspora.
 The works deal with their complex mutual history and a present able to embrace possible collaborative forms of agency.

 Astrid S. Klein seeks out cultural producers from real and imaginary transnational places, inviting them to engage with her in a performative process of negotiation.
 Learning situations, the experience of displacement and encounter, the related surprises and misunderstandings all help the artist become oriented within the current age of global transformation, while navigating this realm via shared reflection.